-Moving most of the time from 1000 metres up to almost 2000 of altitude, this is a true mountain stage that provides character to TRANSPYR GRAN RAID MTB.
+Moving most of the time from 1000 metres up to almost 2000 of altitude, this is a true mountain stage that provides character to TRANSPYR GRAN RAID MTB by TRESSIS A LA PAR.
 To begin with, right after leaving Camprodon you will have to face the iconic Collada Verda pass with its long ascent and rough descent.
-Mind that this first 20 ks are a timed sector where you will have to take a lot of care in the beginning, as you will be almost 300 riders looking for their place following narrow trails and crossing many junctions.
+Mind that this first 20 ks are a timed sector where you will have to take a lot of care in the beginning, as you will be almost 300 riders looking for their place following narrow trails and crossing some junctions, and even a small stream.
 You will pass by a couple of small villages and, after reaching the pass, please make sure you keep an extra attention to safety in case an unexpected vehicle would have joined the track, since the descent is narrow and quite steep, therefore fast.

 Stay at the right on the road down to Ribes de Freser -where the first food station is located- avoiding getting too much relaxed after crossing the finish line of the timed sector.

-From that point, you will have the chance to enjoy what is considered one of the best downhill of TRANSPYR GRAN RAID MTB: not very technical, mostly fluent, without the stress of a timed sector, it leads you down the awesome wide valley of La Cerdanya, where a long transition to the west combining wide tracks, some nice small trails and even roads will make you reach La Seu d’Urgell, host town for the end of Stage 2.
+From that point, you will have the chance to enjoy what is considered one of the best downhill of TRANSPYR GRAN RAID MTB by TRESSIS A LA PAR: not very technical, mostly fluent, without the stress of a timed sector, it leads you down the awesome wide valley of La Cerdanya, where a long transition to the west combining wide tracks, some nice small trails and even roads will make you reach La Seu d’Urgell, host town for the end of Stage 2.

 You will be convoyed in the beginning for a couple ok kilometres.
 Afterwards, a combination of different kind of up and down trails will bring you to the beginning of a very long ascent.
 First on tarmac where you will have to pass through a couple of tiny villages, then on gravel trails where the landscape opens around you with spectacular views while you proceed to the pass.
 There is no forest shadow but the weather should still be fresh at that point of the day.
 Although quite rough, this type of terrain does not bother in the climb as you normally will circulate at quite low speed.
 It is a though ascent, and since it is located at the beginning of the stage, you better take it as easy as possible and try to enjoy the surroundings!